Angatar/kubectl/README.md

 The **d3fk/kubectl:latest** image available from the Docker Hub is built automatically at least once per week (automated build on each change of this repo + automated build triggered once per week) so that using the d3fk/kubectl image ensures you to have the last **stable** version available of Kubectl within 7 days max after its release.
 This last stable version of Kubectl is currently related to the last release of Kubernetes which is [reported Here](https://storage.googleapis.com/kubernetes-release/release/stable.txt).

 ## Previous Kubectl versions
 In case you require an older or simply a fixed version of Kubectl, the following tagged images are also made available from the Docker hub.
-In each of these images the version is fixed and won't be changed in the future:
+In each of these images the version is fixed and won't be changed.
+These images are stable and won't be rebuild in the future:
 * for version 1.18.2: **d3fk/kubectl:v1.18**
 * for version 1.17.5: **d3fk/kubectl:v1.17**
 * for version 1.16.9: **d3fk/kubectl:v1.16**